Guna Caves: History

 The caves were allegedly first recorded in 1821 by British officer B.S.
-Ward, who named it Devil’s Kitchen, but remained in obscurity until the late 1980s.

-In 1991, the caves and surrounding areas were the prime locations in the Kamal Haasan film Gunaa, leading to its name and attracting more tourists.
+Ward, who named it Devil's Kitchen.
+It was not a prominent location known to many other than the locals.
+The first recorded tragic incident was in 1955, being the death of Shenbaga Nadar, a Madurai-based automobile dealer and business tycoon who fell into a crevice accidentally and died as a result.
+The place is also recorded to have had visits from British backpackers in 1988.
+It still widely remained in obscurity until the late 1980s.
+In 1991, the caves and surrounding areas were the prime filming locations for Kamal Haasan's 1991 film Gunaa, earning its name thus, and attracting more tourists.

 Since then, multiple people have mysteriously disappeared after entering the caves, with authorities being unable to recover their bodies, including that of the nephew of a central minister in 1996.
 Some of the cases were supposedly suicide, while others were of tourists or locals who went in to explore the cave and fell into dangerous holes inside the caves.

 From the early 2000s until 2016, the cave was closed to the public due to increasing numbers of disappearances.
-However, people ignored the warnings and continued to explore the place.
+However, people continued to ignore the warnings and explore the place.
 As of police records in 2016, the holes in the cave has caused the death of at least 16 people who attempted to explore the cave.

-In 2006, a group of friends from Manjummel, Kochi, Kerala went to explore the caves as one among them named Subhash fell into a hole.
-Later he was rescued through efforts, mainly by his friend Siju David (Kuttan) and locals with the support of police.
-This incident is depicted in the 2024 Malayalam film Manjummel Boys which had an even larger impact as the Guna Caves gained more popularity.
-Even though most of the portions were shot in a film set due to the risk element of shooting at the caves, some of the portions were shot in and around the caves and Kodaikanal.
+The only ever successful search and rescue where the victim was saved alive was the 2006 incident of Subhash Chandran, a 20 year old painter from Kerala who fell into a small hole and was stuck several feet down a winding slippery deep cavernous passage.
+Subhash had come on a trek with his friends when he accidentally fell and was stuck alive.
+With firefighters and rescue personnel reluctant to risk their lives, one of the friends, Siju David volunteered and successfully saved his friend.
+The Presidential Award for Bravery was awarded to Siju for this act of selfless courage.
+This incident formed the central plot of the 2024 Malayalam Film Manjummel Boys.

-As of 2024, the road to the cave was reopened to the public, but the entrance to the cave still remains closed for the safety of the tourists.
+Following the release of the film and the newly gained popularity, in 2024, the road to the area was reopened to the public.
+But the entrance to the cave still remains closed for the safety of tourists.